esnet/pond/docs/events.md

 The creation of an Event is done by combining two parts: the timestamp (or time range, or Index...) and the data.

- * For a basic `Event`, you specify the timestamp as either a Javascript Date object, a Moment, or the number of ms since the UNIX epoch.
+ * For a basic `Event`, you specify the timestamp as either a Javascript Date object, a Moment, or the number of milliseconds since the UNIX epoch.

  * For a `TimeRangeEvent`, you specify a TimeRange, along with the data.

  * For a `IndexedEvent`, you specify an Index, along with the data, and if the event should be considered to be in UTC time or not.

+To specify the data you can supply:
+ * a Javascript object of key/values.
+The object may contained nested data.
+ * an Immutable.Map
-To specify the data you can supply either a Javascript object of key/values, a Immutable.Map, or a simple type such as an integer.
-In the case of the simple type this is a shorthand for supplying {"value": v}.
+ * a simple type such as an integer.
+This is a shorthand for supplying {"value": v}.

 **Example:**